svlad-90/DLT-Message-Analyzer/md/troubleshooting/troubleshooting.md

 ![Screenshot of the "styles" command output](./troubleshooting_styles_command.png)

-You can select one of the available styles using the "-style" command line option, e.g.:
+You can select one of the available styles using the "-style" command-line option, e.g.:

 > ./dlt-viewer -style Fusion